BBC Local Radio

 BBC Local Radio (also referred to as Local BBC Radio) is the BBC's local and regional radio division for England and the Channel Islands, consisting of 39 stations.

 As of December 2024, the network broadcasts to a combined audience of 7.1 million, with a listening share of 4.6%, according to RAJAR.

+BBC Local Radio does not operate in Northern Ireland, Scotland or Wales, which instead have their own national stations.